eBay Tips

 How much does eBay take from a £X UK sale?

-Total eBay fees at common UK sale prices, free postage, VAT-exclusive, no Promoted Listings.
-The 11.9% column is the Clothes & Shoes & Accessories rate (the most common reseller category); the 9.9% column is Books / Music / Films / general Cameras / Computers / Mobile / Sound & Vision / Video Games.
-Private sellers pay £0 across the board.
+All figures assume free postage, a non-VAT-registered seller, and no Promoted Listings.
+The 11.9% column is Clothes & Shoes & Accessories (the most common reseller category); the 9.9% column covers Books / Music / Films / general Cameras / Computers / Mobile / Sound & Vision / Video Games.

 Total eBay UK fees at common sale prices, May 2026 rates. £10 sale: private £0, business 11.9% category £1.53 (15.3% effective), business 9.9% category £1.36 (13.6% effective). £20: private £0, 11.9% cat £2.85 (14.3%), 9.9% cat £2.45 (12.3%). £50: private £0, 11.9% cat £6.53 (13.1%), 9.9% cat £5.53 (11.1%). £100: private £0, 11.9% cat £12.65 (12.7%), 9.9% cat £10.65 (10.7%). £200: private £0, 11.9% cat £24.90 (12.5%), 9.9% cat £20.90 (10.5%). £500: private £0, 11.9% cat £61.65 (12.3%), 9.9% cat £51.65 (10.3%). £1,000: private £0, 11.9% cat £123.15 (12.3%), 9.9% cat £103.15 (10.3%).